elixirgardens1/listings_new/README.md

 * Orange: Most Popular
 * Blue: Out of Stock

-These are also defined in the 'incs/lookups.php' file:
+These are defined in the 'incs/lookups.php' file:

 ```
 $link_colour = [